zulip/zulip/templates/zerver/help/delete-a-stream.md

 {!admin-only.md!}

-{!subscriptions.md!}
-{!filter-streams.md!}

-    !!! tip ""
-    {!all-streams.md!}

-2. Click on the stream that you want to delete; {!stream-settings.md!}

-3. Click the **Delete** button to the right of the **Streams Settings** section.

-4. Upon clicking on the **Delete** button, a confirmation window titled **Delete stream (stream name)** will appear.
-Click the **Yes, delete this stream** button to delete the stream.
+Deleting a stream will immediately unsubscribe all users from the stream, remove the stream from search and other typeaheads, and remove the stream's messages from **All messages**.

+Deleting a stream does not delete a stream's messages.
+Users will still be able to find any given message by searching for it.
+However, links to messages and topics in the stream may or may not continue to work.

+In most cases, we recommend [renaming streams](/help/rename-a-stream) rather than deleting them.

+{!go-to-stream-via-all-streams.md!}

+1. On the right, click **Delete**.

+1. Click **Yes, delete this stream**.

 !!! warn ""
-    **Warning:** Please be aware of the consequences of deleting a stream, since this operation is irreversible.
-Deleting a stream will immediately unsubscribe all users from the stream, and the stream's content will not be recoverable.
+    Deleting a stream is irreversible.